giusber2005/wavelab_challenge/README.md

 ## Intro

-This end-to-end Docker Compose application, which aims to provide a useful recreational opportunity for users waiting for their electric vehicle to be fully charged.
+This end-to-end Docker Compose application aims to provide a useful recreational opportunity for users waiting for their electric vehicle to be fully charged.
 It uses up-to-date data from the [Open Data Hub (ODH)] (https://opendatahub.it) to optimise the OpenAi GPT-4o through Retrieval-Augmented Generation (RAG) in order to provide suggestions based on the user's preference, availability of events, activities, weather and distance between the user and the point of interest.
-The application uses the Falsk framework to provide optimal interaction.
+The application uses the Flask framework to provide optimal interaction.

 ## Installation
 This Docker Compose application involves building custom images for its Python processor components.